OiWorld/MindTheWord/Troubleshooting/Troubleshooting.md

 6. Send the screenshots and a description of your problem to [us](mailto:MindTheWord@gmail.com).

-The images below show how to open the Javascript Console and how a screenshot of the options page with console errors looks like.
+The images below show how to open the Javascript Console and how a screenshot of the options page with the console message log looks like.

 ![JSConsole](JSConsole.png)